Systems Theory & Audio Feedback

 Inhibitor: A damping feedback cycle.

 A damping feedback cycle can control an amplifying feedback cycle.
-Damping maintains the system’s integrity by reducing the deviation of a system variable from its target value.
+Damping reduces the deviation of a system variable from its target value.
+Damping feedback maintains the system, whereas amplifying feedback tends to revolutionise the system.

 Consider the damping feedback cycle that constrains the audio feedback amplifying cycle.
-It is the sound operator who hears the feedback escalating and adjusts the controls to damp the audio feedback.
+It is the sound operator who hears the feedback escalating and adjusts the controls to damp it.
 Here is a diagram of the damping feedback cycle.

 | More Deviation: Excessive Loudspeaker volume Less | More Control: The operator reduces the amplifier’s power.
 More | |